 Taking a ringette CI clinic would add 5 points to a ringette CSI status.

 In-class multi-sport courses are listed here, and cover a wide range of topics.
+Some are offered as online courses, but they are all with an instructor and are in-depth, intended for high performance coaches.
 Many of those modules are required for coaches who wish to continue on to their Competition Development (Comp-Dev) training/certification.
+To find out which ones, check our Coaching Requirements page.

 Many associations require coaches to complete Respect in Sport for Activity Leaders.
 It is also a requirement for ALL NRL coaches and coaches who attend the Canadian Ringette Championships.
 This module is worth 3 PD points, it costs $30 and takes about 2 hours which can be done all at once or in chunks.